Underground-Ops/underground-nexus/README.md

 - Ubuntu MATE Admin Desktop: `http://10.20.0.1:1000` (runs as root - default `user`:`password` is `abc`:`abc` - don't access this host from inside the Underground Nexus MATE Desktop)
 - Ubuntu KDE Security Operation Center Desktop: http://10.20.0.1:2000 (least privilege - default `user`:`password` is `abc`:`abc`)
 - Underground Nexus Secret Vault: http://10.20.0.1:8200 (default password is `myroot` - it is recommended to **not** make this port available for access outside of the Underground Nexus)
+- **Visual Studio Code** browser-accessible WebApp: http://10.20.0.1:18443 (be aware this VSC version is more locked down than the Visual Studio Code found on the MATE admin desktop)

 **10.** Here are the default apps mapped to the **development** ports if opened for access outside of the Underground Nexus (it's recommended to only open ports 1000 and 9443 unless other ports are being used intentionally - port 22 allows ssh access through a Kali Linux node, and any port being used can be opened as needed, however, Nexus is more securely accessed from inside the Underground Nexus *MATE Admin Desktop*):